JeremiahKaren/35percent.github.io/_posts/2018-10-27-your-filename.md

 ---
 layout: post
 published: false
-title: Elephant Shopping Centre -  traders and campaigners fight for a fair deal
+title: Elephant Shopping Centre traders step-up the fight for a fair deal
 ---

 ## Up the Elephant